 Remember when 1:1 devices were a luxury and video lectures felt subversive?
 For many school districts, it wasn’t that long ago.

 Over the past few decades, education has been dipping its feet in the technology pond one wary toe at a time.
-Now a global pandemic has shoved educators head-first into deep waters, and even districts steeped in technology are floundering as they attempt to get their remote learning programs off the ground.
+Then the global pandemic shoved educators head-first into deep waters, and even districts steeped in technology were floundering as they attempted to get their remote learning programs off the ground.

-It’s a career-defining moment for education leaders, who have had to spearhead the shift to online learning overnight while also managing their own personal and professional struggles in a time of crisis and uncertainty.
+It was a career-defining moment for education leaders, who had to spearhead the shift to online learning overnight while also managing their own personal and professional struggles in a time of crisis and uncertainty.